MicrosoftDocs/power-platform/power-platform/guidance/coe/microsoftteams-governance.md

 ## Process description

-**Problem statement:** Central IT wants to ensure that Microsoft Teams environments and capacity is leveraged effectively in their tenant.
+**Problem statement:** Central IT wants to ensure that Microsoft Teams environments are leveraged effectively in their tenant.
 Central IT wants to understand the business justification for a Dataverse for Teams environment to be able to distribute them to the most effective business use cases, as well as be able to invoke cleanup of unused assets that can be repurposed for more compelling scenarios in the tenant.

 **Solution:** Reactive governance and monitoring abilities are configured to provide Team owners the ability to provide a business justification, and to provide Central IT with the ability to approve or reject the business justification as well as run regular automated cleanup flows.